Finance Frequently Asked Questions

 - Maintenance loans: Can be used to help fund living expenses for the year.
 Apply directly to the SLC.

-- Scholarships: Available for Maths, Physics, Chemistry and Computing only.
+- Scholarships: For 2022/23 these were available for Maths, Physics, Chemistry and Computing only.
 The payment schedule is the same as the bursary schedule.
 You can’t apply for a bursary if you have been awarded a scholarship.

 Would I be able to apply for the subject bursary/scholarship despite having a degree in another (non-bursary) subject?